-A Manager, Mr. ALFRED WIGAN.
-On Monday and during the week will be performed the new Comedy of STILL WATERS RUN DEEP, as per-formed before the Queen at Windsor Castle.
-Characters by Messrs.
-A. Wigan, G. Vining, Emery, Miss Maskell, and Mr: A. Wigan.
+POYAL OLYMPIC THEATRE. - Lessee and Manager, Mr. ALFRED WIGAN.
+On Monday and during the week will be performed the new Comedy of STILL WATERS RUN DEEP, as per-formed before the Queen at Windsor Castle, Characters by Messrs.
+A. Wigan, G. Vining, Emery, Miss Maskell, and Mrs. A. Wigan.
 To conclude with the new and doubly-moral, though excessively old, Melo-dramatic Fairy Extra-vaganza entitled THE DISCREET PRINCESS; or, The Three Glass Distaffs, in which Messrs.
-Emery and F. Robson, Miss Marston, Miss Ternan, Miss Julia St. George, Miss Stephens, and Miss Maskell will appear.
+Emery and F. Robson, Miss Marston, Miss Ternan, Miss Julia St. George, Miss Stephens, and Miss Mackell will appear.

-DEOPENED, with many important additions to the scientific department.
-Dr. KAHN begs to acquaint the Public that his celebrated Museum, which has been elegantly redecorated and enriched by many interest-ing additional objects, is NOW OPEN (for Gentlemen only).
-Amongst the new features of interest will be found a magnificent Full-length model of a Venus, from one of the most eminent of the ancient masters.
+PEOPENED, with many important additions to the scientific department.-Dr. KAHN begs to acquaint the Public that his celebrated Museum, which has been clegantly redecorated and enriched by many interest-ing additional objects, is NOW OPEN (for Gentlemen only).
+Amongst the new features of interest will be found a magnificent Full-length model of a Venus, from one of the most eminent of the ancient masters most eminent of the ancient masters.
 The Museum is open daily from Ten till Ten.
-Lectures are delivered at Twolve.
+Lectures are delivered at Twelve.
 Two, Four, and Half-past Seven, by Dr. SEXTON, and a New and highly-interesting Series of Lectures is now in course of delivery by Dr. KAHN, at Half-past Eight precisely, every Evening.
 Admission, One Shil-ling.
 No. 4, Coventry-street, Leicester-square.

-EATING'S COUGH LOZENGES. - The vast increase in the demand for these Cough Lo-zenges, and the numerous testimonials constantly received, fully justify the Proprietor in asserting they are the best and safest yet offered to the Public for the cure of the fol-lowing complaints:- ASTHMA, WINTER COUGH, HOARSENESS, SHORTNESS of BREATH, and other PULMONARY MALADIES.
-They have deservedly obtained the highest patronega.
-EATING'S COUGH LOZENGES. - The
+EATING'S COUGH LOZENGES. - The vast increase in the demand for these Cough Lozenges, and the numerous testimonials constantly received, fully justify the Proprietor in asserting they are the best and safest yet offered to the Public for the cure of the fol-

+MALADIES.
 They have deservedly obtained the highest patronage; very many of the Nobility, the Clergy, and the Public gene-rally use them under the recommendation of some of the most eminent of the Faculty.
 Prepared and sold in boxes, 1s.
 14d., and tins, 2s.
 9d., 4s.
 6d., and 10s.
 6d. each, by THOMAS KEATING, Chemist, &c., No. 79, St. Paul's Churchyard, London.
-Sold retail by all druggists and patent medicine vendors in the world.
+Sold retail by all druggists and patent medicine vendors in the world. world.

-EATING'S PALE NEWFOUNDLAND LASTING'S PALLE NEWFOUNDLAND AND COD LIVER OIL, perfectly pure and nearly taste-less, having been analysed, reported on, and recommended by Professors Taylor and Thomson, of Guy's and St. Thomas's Hospitals, who, in the words of the late Dr. Pareira, say, "the finest oil is that most devoid of colour, odour, and flavour," characters this will be readily found to possess.
-79, St. Paul's Churchyard, Londen.
-Halfnings 1s, 5d, pints 25, 6d, counts 45, 500 pints
+COD LIVER OIL, perfectly pure and nearly taste-COD LIVER OIL, perfectly pure and nearly taste-less, having been analysed, reported on, and recommended by Professors Taylor and Thomson, of Guy's and St. Thomas's Hospitals, who, in the words of the late Dr. Pareira, say, "the finest oil is that most devoid of colour, odour, and flavour," characters this will be readily found to possess.
+79, St. Paul's Churchyard, Londan.
+Half-pints, Is.

-Half-pints, 1s.
 6d.; pints, 2s.
 6d.; quarts, 4s.
 6d.; five-pint bottles, 10s.
 6d.; imperial measure.
 Orders from the country should expressly state "KEATING'S COD LIVER OIL."